Need a day off? Special occasions are numerous in Bolivia. We’ll call them this just to differentiate these days from

 6 December.
 Economist’s Day

 Oh, and if you still need an excuse?
-Tell you boss you have friends or relatives in Bolivia and you have to come here for one of our many other special occasions such as long-running weddings, graduations, birthdays, or you know...World Wetlands and Pantanal Day...
+Tell your boss you have friends or relatives in Bolivia and you have to come here for one of our many other special occasions such as long-running weddings, graduations, birthdays, or you know...World Wetlands and Pantanal Day... you get the picture.